CS2401-Fall2021/lab5-searching/README.md

 Implement findViaLinearSearch(int numberOfChanges, int indexOfFailure), which returns the number of steps it takes to find the bad change.
 (5 pts)
+* What should be returned if indexOfFailure>=numberOfChanges?
+(5 pts)
 * Write a one-line description of your approach (5 pts)
 * What is the big-O notation for how long this algorithm takes to run asssuming the worst case scenario?
-Justify(5pts)
+(2.5pts)
 * What about the best-case scenario?
-Justify (5pts)
+Justify (2.5pts)
 * Write 3 test cases in Main.java to ensure that your method works as intended.
 What are you testing in each case?
 (10pts)

 ## Approach 2: Binary search (35 pts)
 Implement findViaBinarySearch(int numberOfChanges, int indexOfFailure), which returns the number of steps it takes to find the bad change.
 (10pts)
+* What should be returned if indexOfFailure is negative?
+(5pts)
 * Write a one-line description of your approach (5 pts)
 * What is the big-O notation for how long this algorithm takes to run asssuming the worst case scenario?
-Justify(5pts)
+(2.5pts)
 * What about the best-case scenario?
-Justify (5pts)
+(2.5pts)
 * Write 3 test cases in Main.java to ensure that your method works as intended.
 What are you testing in each case?
 (10pts)